-This for notation is equivalent to computing first and last, which will evaluate to integers i and j respectively, and performing the given steps repeatedly with the variable variable bound to each member of the sequence i, $i+1 \dots j$ in numerical order.
-The repetition ends after variable has been bound to each item of this sequence (or when the algorithm exits via a return or a thrown exception).
+This for notation is equivalent to computing first and last, which will evaluate to integers i and j respectively, and performing the given steps repeatedly with the variable bound to each member of the sequence i, i+1 ... j in numerical order.
+The repetition ends after variable has been bound to each item of this sequence or when the algorithm exits via a return or a thrown exception.
+If i is greater than j, the steps are not performed.
 The steps may be specified on the same line following a comma or on the following lines using the indentation style described above.
 For example,